bshuler/cvideo-click-pave/GITHUB_SETUP.md

 ### Troubleshooting

 - If the workflow fails with authentication errors, verify all three secrets are set correctly
-- If you see permission errors, ensure the `admin-user-ef47b899` user still exists and has admin permissions
+- If you see permission errors, ensure the `admin-user` user still exists and has admin permissions
 - Check the Actions tab for detailed error logs

 ### Current Infrastructure State

+- Bootstrap User: `bootstrap-user`
-- Admin User: `admin-user-ef47b899`
+- Admin User: `admin-user`
-- Developer User: `developer-user-ef47b899`
+- Developer User: `developer-user`
-- CICD Role: `CICDDeploymentRole-ef47b899`
+- CICD Role: `CICDDeploymentRole`
-- State Bucket: `pave-tf-state-bucket-***-ef47b899`
+- State Bucket: `pave-tf-state-bucket-us-east-1`

 The workflow is now configured to use access key authentication instead of OIDC, making it suitable for this infrastructure bootstrap repository.